Neko-Box-Coder/ModC/mkdocs/docs/Spec.md

 ### Function Attributes

-In ModC, a function can have a set of function attributes separated by comma (`,`) inside square brackets (`[]`) before the function signature to describe different attributes of the function as well as its parameters.
+In ModC, a function can have a set of function attributes separated by comma (`,`) inside square brackets (`[]`) before the function signature to describe different attributes of the function that applies to the caller.

-Function attributes have no effect on the function's local variables.

 ???+ Example
     ```modc